repseqio/protocols/Human TCR alpha and beta RNA-based RACE protocol.md

 14| Verify quality and concentration of obtained PCR product by analyzing aliquot of the sample alongside DNA ladder on agarose gel or Agilent Bioanalyzer.

-**CRITICAL STEP:** Visible band (~2 ng/ul) should be normally obtained within 10-16 cycles of 2nd PCR.
+**CRITICAL STEP:** Visible band (~2 ng/ul) should be normally obtained within 9-15 cycles of second PCR.
 Absence of visible band by 18 cycle of 2nd PCR may indicate that less than 1,000 cDNA molecules have entered 1st PCR.

 15| Purify PCR product using QIAquick PCR purification Kit (or other column based purification system).
 During